How to Treat Leg Ulcers in Sickle Cell Disease

 When it comes to managing leg ulcers, there are two major challenges.
 First is the fact that ulcers usually take a long time to heal.
 The second challenge is that there are high chances of leg ulcers re-occurring after healing.

 These challenges mostly stem from the fact that therapies or medical interventions used do not address what caused the leg ulcer in the first place.

-Another problem that has posed a challenge to proper care and management of leg ulcers is the intense pain associated with the lesions.
-Most times, pain during the dressing of wounds is intolerable, decreases patient’s compliance, interferes with wound care regimens and makes wound care difficult.
+Another problem that has posed a challenge to the proper care and management of leg ulcers is the intense pain associated with the lesions.
+Most times, pain during the dressing of wounds is intolerable, decreases patient compliance, interferes with wound care regimens and makes wound care difficult.